jsmoriss/jsm-show-term-meta/readme.txt

 <strong>Need some help debugging your term meta?</strong>

 <blockquote>
-The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).
+<p>The JSM's Show Term Meta plugin displays all term meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of term editing pages (categories, tags, etc.).</p>
 </blockquote>

 Term meta has been available since WordPress v4.4.
-Older plugins that support "*term meta*" may not use WordPress term meta functions, preferring to use their own custom solutions instead.
+Older plugins that supported "*term meta*" before WordPress v4.4 may not use the current WordPress term meta functions &mdash; preferring to use their own custom "*term meta*" solutions instead.
 This custom "*term meta*", which is not stored in the WordPress term meta table, will not appear in the Term Meta list.
-You can contact the author of those plugins to request an update, which uses the WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge custom "*term meta*".
+You can contact the author of those older plugins to request an update, which uses the current WordPress term meta functions, or hook the 'jsm_stm_term_meta' filter to merge the custom "*term meta*".
+As an example, the [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) plugin still does not use term meta functions, while [WooCommerce](https://wordpress.org/plugins/woocommerce/) and the [WordPress Social Sharing Optimization](https://wordpress.org/plugins/wpsso/) plugins do.

 = Plugin Settings =